Chion82/native-base-web/README.md

 npm install --save native-base-web
 ```

-NativeBase-web is depended on react-native-web-extended, an extended version of [react-native-web](https://github.com/necolas/react-native-web).
+native-base-web is depended on [react-native-web](https://github.com/necolas/react-native-web).
 Install it if you have not yet configured your app structure:

 ```
-npm install --save react-native-web-extended
+npm install --save react-native-web
 ```

 Setup resolve alias in your webpack configuration: